11 Usability Insights From Don’t Make Me Think!

-Steve Krug communicates almost everything you need to know with the title of his book – Don’t make me think!
+Steve Krug communicates almost everything you need to know about usability and more with his book – Don’t make me think!
 Everything on a web page should be self-evident, obvious and self-explanatory.
 A good design should be intuitive and almost instantly recognisable for what it does or sells.
 If it isn’t that obvious you are probably doing something wrong.

 Steve hates clutter, jargon and designs that asks lots of questions.
 The more questions a design raises the greater the cognitive load and the more distracting it becomes.
-People don’t like to have to work things out when browsing and a lack of attention to the design of a page can quickly undermine confidence in the whole site.
+People don’t like to have to work things out when browsing.
+A lack of attention to the design of a page can quickly undermine confidence in the whole site.

 Don’t make me think is probably the most well-known and easiest books to read on usability.
 This is because Steve Krug understands users so well.
-Here are eleven valuable usability insights from his book that can be applied to any website or app you want to improve.
+Here are eleven valuable usability insights that can be applied to any website or app you want to improve.

 1. We don’t read pages.
 We scan them.

 The paradox of the web is that whilst we browse to find information, most of the time we scarcely read any of it.
-We mainly scan the information we are served on the web and research in 2008 found that given the average time on a page we only have sufficient time to read at most 28% of the words on a page.
+We mainly scan the information we are served on the web.
+Research in 2008 found that given the average time on a page we only have sufficient time to read at most 28% of the words on a page.

 We scan text for a number of reasons:

 - Users are impatient.
-Much of our use of the web is motivated to save time and so users don’t want to read any more than is absolutely necessary.
+Much of our use of the web is motivated to save time.
+Users don’t want to read any more than is absolutely necessary.

 - Users know they don’t need to read everything.
-When looking for information on a webpage we are only interested in a fraction of what’s on a page and we scan to quickly find the most relevant nuggets and ignore the rest.
+When looking for information on a webpage we are only interested in a fraction of what’s on a page.
+We scan to quickly find the most relevant nuggets and ignore the rest.

-To help users scan for the most relevant information on a page we can use headings, subheadings, bullet points, short paragraphs, directional cues and high-contrast call-to-action buttons.
+To help improve the usability and information use: headings, subheadings, bullet points, short paragraphs, directional cues and high-contrast call-to-action buttons.
 Avoid clutter or dense content that makes scanning difficult.
-It is especially important to design web forms with this in mind as users can easily get distracted and abandon forms if they are difficult to complete.
+It is especially important to design web forms.
+With this in mind as users can easily get distracted and abandon forms if they are difficult to complete.

 2. We don’t make optimal choices.
 We satisfice.

 In the vast majority of instances users don’t evaluate all the available options and select the best one for their needs.
 When visitors go to a website they will normally select the first-reasonable option, an approach known as satisficing.
-This is because users are impatient, they don’t want to spend time weighing up all the options and the penalty for guessing wrong on a website is usually pretty minor.
+This is because users are impatient, they don’t want to spend time weighing up all the options.
+The penalty for guessing wrong on a website is usually pretty minor.

-To allow for satisficing don’t offer too many different options as Hick’s Law confirms that the more choices a visitor has the longer it will take them to make a decision.
+To allow for satisficing don’t offer too many different options.
+Hick’s Law confirms that the more choices a visitor has the longer it will take them to make a decision.
 Summarise the options available and use simple graphics to highlight the difference between choices.
-Use social proof to confirm your most popular option as people can use this as a short-cut to evaluating all the choices available to them.
+Use social proof to confirm your most popular option.
+People can use this as a short-cut to evaluating all the choices available to them.

-This pricing page from Survata.com clearly shows the most popular option and communicates the difference between each plan in a way that can quickly be digested.
+This pricing page from Survata.com clearly shows the most popular option.
+It communicates the difference between each plan in a way that can quickly be digested.

 3. We don’t figure out how things work.
 We muddle through.